 Housing costs in Atascadero are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities, Atascadero isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Atascadero are a mix of both white- and blue-collar jobs.
-Overall, Atascadero is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Atascadero who work in healthcare (11.82%), office and administrative support (11.37%), and management occupations (10.03%).
+Overall, Atascadero is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Atascadero who work in healthcare (11.67%), office and administrative support (10.68%), and management occupations (9.37%).

 Also of interest is that Atascadero has more people living here who work in computers and math than 95% of the places in the US.

 Atascadero is a very ethnically-diverse city.
 The people who call Atascadero home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atascadero residents report their race to be White, followed by Asian.
 Atascadero also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.03% of the city’s residents.
-Important ancestries of people in Atascadero include German, Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 17.09% of the city’s residents.
+Important ancestries of people in Atascadero include German, Irish, English, Italian, and French.

 The most common language spoken in Atascadero is English.
 Other important languages spoken here include Spanish and Tagalog.